-So we built a gamified online platform that makes it easy for anyone to learn (and teach), using robots to bring the subject matter to life!
+So we built a gamified coding platform that makes it easy for anyone to learn (and teach), using robots to bring the subject matter to life!

 We are computer programmers, robotics developers, scientists, engineers, mathematicians, gamers, and teachers—with decades of experience.
 With our powers combined, we design and develop tech-based solutions that bring what’s next in computer science to everyone.